As soon as the BMW M235i was replaced with the M240i, keyboard warriors across the world were asking the same question: why bother with the M2?

 On the face of it, you can understand that rationale.
 The M240i actually has more torque (369lb ft vs 343lb ft, although an overboost function briefly bumps the M2 to the same figure), and the power difference has dropped to 36bhp.
-In fact, a recent comparison video (admittedly a not terribly scientific one) revealed the M240i to be faster at certain points, partly down to the M2 being around 100kg heavier due to all the extra meat in its suspension.
+In fact, a comparison video (admittedly a not terribly scientific one) revealed the M240i to be faster at certain points, partly down to the M2 being around 100kg heavier due to all the extra meat in its suspension.

 If we were talking about the old M235i this would be much easier, because the M240i’s predecessor and the M2 share the same N55 turbocharged straight-six.
 Well, almost: the version in the M2 gets forged pistons, a forged crankshaft and additional oil cooling.

-The death of BMW’s ‘35i’ cars has also spelt the end of the N55, with the newer ‘40i’ models (M240i, 340i, 440i and so forth) receiving the all-new B58 unit.
+The death of BMW’s ‘35i’ cars has also spelled the end of the N55, with the newer ‘40i’ models (M240i, 340i, 440i and so forth) receiving the all-new B58 unit.
 It’s part of BMW’s new modular engine series, available in three, four and six-cylinder configurations each packing 500cc per cylinder.
 Keen maths enthusiasts should already have worked out that this means the six pots are 3.0-litre units, blown by a single twin-scroll turbocharger.

 Sounds like an identical setup to the N55, but the B58 is actually bigger by, err, 1cc.
 But it’s more powerful than the old engine, and torquier too.
+Later on, BMW retired the N55-powered M2 and replaced it with the M2 Competition, powered by a detuned version of the M3/M4’s S55 twin-turbo straight-six.

 Both cars get standard-fit six-speed manual gearboxes, and while the M2 gets a fancier linkage, the two transmissions feel much the same.
 And by that, I mean a tad rubbery, and not anywhere near as good as the slick six-speeder in the Porsche 718s.
 Both the BMWs get an auto-blip feature too, although the M240i’s seems to only rear its head during more spirited driving.